Fewlaps/mention-detector/README.md

 # mention-detector
 Detect **@mentions** and **@sequence @of @mentions** with this fully tested library.

+[QuitNow!](https://quitnow.app), our main application to help people quit smoking, has an inapp chat to create a beautiful community of ex-smokers.
+They like to mention each other in the chat, and sometimes, someone mentions lots of people.
+Everytime the app finds a mention, it creates a span to bold the mention.
+The bad news are that, sometimes, a message could include more than 10 or 20 mentions, and that's a lot of spans.
+In that case, the best thing to do is to join those 20 spans in only one, which improves the performance dramatically.

+So, we needed a fast way to look for mentions and sequences of mentions.
+And here is it.

+Time to introduce the library!

 ```java
 String text = "Hello!
 This is a great introduction to @MentionDetector!";
 //With MentionDetector you can... well.
 You can detect mentions!